vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

 .. opcmd:: show interfaces wireless detail

-Use this command to view operational status and detailes wireless-specific information about all wireless interfaces.
+Use this command to view operational status and details wireless-specific information about all wireless interfaces.

 .. code-block:: none